UW-PSI/SalishSeaModel-analysis/rachael_worklog_ssmc.md

 - Do hotstart of existing case and other runs and make sure existing looks good

 #### Last: Running the Salish Sea Model (NOTES written as I go)
-- Modified `run_strategy.xlsx` to put shallow Everett loadings to deep in new tab labeled `3j`.
+- Modified `:q` to put shallow Everett loadings to deep in new tab labeled `3j`.
 - Decided to go with old fashioned version controll (not backup and not safe if HYAK dies) by moving `SSM-run_scenarios` to `run_scenarios_18jan2023`
 - Transfered `run_strategy.xlsx` from my local machine to HYAK and wrote over the file in `/mmfs1/gscratch/ssmc/USRS/PSI/Rachael/projects/KingCounty/SalishSeaModel/run_scenarios/input_setting/`